NVIDIA/DALI/docs/examples/use_cases/pytorch/single_stage_detector/pytorch_ssd.rst

-Single Shot MultiBox Detector training in PyTorch
+Single Shot MultiBox Detector Training in PyTorch
 =================================================

 This example shows how DALI can be used in detection networks, specifically Single Shot Multibox Detector originally published by Wei Liu, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy,